JGCRI/hector-SA-2par/code/part_3/read_me.txt

 So it turns out that is really hard to automate code to generate the configuration, batch.xml, and other files that are required to find the total cost of a policy run.
-There are two different ways to do this.
+There are mulitple ways to do this.
+Regardless of method used to get the total cost the only way to extract this information from the database is to use the model interface to extract the results.

+DURING PART 2
+If we are only interested in the target runs and do not need any reference run information we can set up the configuration file in part 2 so that it creates the total cost when doing the policy run.
+However this is not advisable if you also need the refernce run.

 GCAM-CORE METHOD
 Before you set up GCAM to run the cost cruve you need CO2 price results from a policy target finder run (we did this in part_2)